herbertg-byte/Herbert-Gordon-Work/README.md

 | [home page](https://cmustudent.github.io/tswd-portfolio-templates/) | [data viz examples](dataviz-examples) | [critique by design](critique-by-design) | [final project I](final-project-part-one) | [final project II](final-project-part-two) | [final project III](final-project-part-three) |

 # Herb's Portfolio
 This is my public portfolio for Telling Stories with Data at CMU!
 For each assignment I worked to push my understanding of effective data visualization.
-I find this is a invaluble skill at any level of management and will help me display not only data given to me, but be able to truly undertsand data on a deeper level, thus give organizations a better understanding of their performance.
+I find this is a invaluable skill at any level of management.
+It helps me display, not only, raw data given to me, but the ability to truly undertsand data on a deeper level, thus give organizations a better understanding of their performance.

 # About me
 My name is Herbert Gordon, I was born in New York, but raised in Pittsburgh.
 In 2024 I graduated from The University of Pittsburgh majoring in English literature and Classics.
 I graduated with departmental honors in Classics, writing, _Homer To Harring: Classical Myth in Late Twentieth Century Art_, as a culmination of my research of art and ancient civilizations, mytghologies, and cultures.
 I love the arts and their ability to communicate across culture and how they can express an infinate number of feelings.
 I love working in art galleries and museums because it allows people to connect with other in ways they might not have expected.
 I strive to create spaces where these connections are invited, and the gallery is converted into a safe space without the social pressures or barriers it is commonly perceived to have.
 In my personal life I love to play tennis and rock climb, spending time with friends, and exploring food and culture.